Last updated December 2020

 Here we look at the designs and discuss the performance differences between D3 and D5.

-D3
+D3 Design

-D5
+D5 Design

 All-Clad markets D5 as "a patented technology...for excellent results and optimal browning" and also as "optimal for induction."
-Our testing, however, shows some interesting results in both of these areas.

-The weight of D5 substantiates that this is true: D5 is slightly heavier than D3.
+The weight of D5 substantiates that this is true: D5 is only slightly heavier than D3, and this weight comes form the additional stainless steel.
 We didn't weigh every piece we tested, but the D5 12-inch frying pan weighs 4 ounces more than the D3 12-inch frying pan.
-Given that stainless steel is heavier than aluminum, and the walls are the same thickness, it makes sense that D5 contains less aluminum than D3.

-What We Found in Performance Testing
+What We Found in Testing

 Does Multiple Plies Mean Better Quality?

-Since we're just focused on All-Clad D3 and D5, we won't get into that in any detail here.
+Since we're just focused on All-Clad D3 vs. D5, we won't get into that in any detail here.
 If you want to learn more, check out our Cookware Archives for more articles on clad stainless cookware.

 D3 Vs. D5: Heating Properties